ArnoldDP/OStim-Community-Modlist/README.md

  <details>
    <summary>Post-installation</summary>

+### Profiles

+ There are two different profiles included.
+One featuring Rudy for NAT weathers, and the other featuring Zandgars edit for Rudy for Cathedral weathers and Lux.
+While they have similar aesthetics, there are some minor differences and one might perform better than the other.
+I personally play on the Cathedral version.

 ### Alternate Start

- I didn't go with the generic alternate start because I'm super funny and quirky.
+ I didn't go with the generic alternate start because I'm super funny and quirky (I dont want to support Arthmoor any more than I have to).
 Instead, Realm of Lorkhan is used, so make your murderhobo and have fun.
 If you get a message like "OStim not ready for installation", don't worry, its just script lag.

  ### Hotkeys and Game Settings